Why is this medication prescribed?

-- if you have phenylketonuria (PKU, an inherited condition in which a special diet must be followed to prevent mental retardation), read the package label carefully before taking dimenhydrinate.
+- if you have phenylketonuria (PKU, an inherited condition in which a special diet must be followed to prevent damage to your brain that can cause severe intellectual disability), read the package label carefully before taking dimenhydrinate.
 Dimenhydrinate chewable tablets contain aspartame that forms phenylalanine.

 What special dietary instructions should I follow?